physcopanda/blagger/README.md

 # Blagger - the last job

 ITS HERE!!!!
 [The ZX Spectrum Next!](https://www.specnext.com/) And to celebrate this awesome beast - I'm going to have a crack at writting a game in Z80.
+It's the middle of a virus pandemic and we're all in lockdown so what a great way to pass the time!

 I've ported a game to the C64 using 6502 assembly before and more recently ported an old MSX game called Blagger into Gamemaker as a fun side project.